JSpeedie/test/README.md

 We can see that the second directory tree is missing the `images/G2ME-terminal-demo.gif` file.
 Let's also assume that while both directory trees contain `images/G2ME-GUI.png` that the one in `first-dir` is not byte-for-byte identical with the one in `second-dir`.
-In this example, this script will inform the caller about how `images/G2ME-terminal-demo.gif` exists in the directory tree rooted at `first-dir`, but not in the directory tree rooted at `second-dir` and about how `images/G2ME-GUI.png` is not byte-for-byte identical between the two directory trees.
+In this example, `cmp-tree` will inform the caller about how `images/G2ME-terminal-demo.gif` exists in the directory tree rooted at `first-dir`, but not in the directory tree rooted at `second-dir` and about how `images/G2ME-GUI.png` is not byte-for-byte identical between the two directory trees.
 </details>

 ### Installation and Running